PPOŻ abbreviation - definition and basic information

 Employer's obligations and fire protection

 The employer's obligations regarding fire protection are set out in the Act of 24 August 1991 and the Labour Code.

-It is the employer's responsibility to ensure safe and hygienic working conditions (OSH), to provide the necessary means to give first aid and also to fight fires.
-His tasks also include:
+The employer has a duty to provide safe and healthy working conditions (Health and Safety), to provide the necessary means to give first aid and also to fight fires.
+Its tasks also include:

 - Determination of existing fire hazards taking into account the workstation.